solidi/writing/23-do-great-at-working-remotely.md

 ![Working remotely contains beautiful sights.](images/23-01.jpeg)

-In this post, I'll share what I've learned from working remotely (and leading distributed teams) over the years.
+In this essay, I'll share what I've learned from working remotely (and leading distributed teams) over the years.

 Working at home is a *mental game*.
 These tips will keep the reader productive, effective, and balanced.